Consumer Choice Over Shopping Baskets

-This is consistent with shifting tastes and emergence of new high-mark-up goods.
-Analysis of fixed-basket Laspeyres- and Paasche-style mark-up indices further indicate reallocation, with the Paasche exceeding the Laspeyres by the third quarter of 2022.\\
+This is consistent with shifting tastes towards, and emergence of, new high-mark-up goods at about the same time that supply chain disruptions post-pandemic occurred.
+By documenting the evolution and distribution of mark-ups across the full product assortment, the paper provides evidence on whether and when recent price pressures and changing consumer preferences reflected broad-based margin expansion or reallocation toward higher-mark-up products.\\

+Developing an approach to structural modelling and estimation of continuous demand systems opens the door to studying many other important questions which researchers have struggled to investigate with existing tools.
+How do discounts affect complementary goods?
+How do excise taxes impact staple good demand?
+How do private labels substitute higher-priced items cross-categories?
+These are questions of substantial policy relevance, the answers to which this paper may facilitate.\\

+The rest of this paper is structured as follows.
+Section 2 reviews the relevant literature.
+Section 3 introduces the theoretical framework, the model setup, and examines aggregation through a representative agent.
+Section 4 introduces the data.
+Section 5 describes our application to study market power from intra-supermarket competition, and the empirical specification and identification strategy.
+Section 6 analyses the results.
+Section 7 concludes.

-\section{Literature review}
+\section{Literature Review}

-In empirical Industrial Organisation, early attempts to estimate choice behaviour (e.g. Theil, 1965; Christensen et al., 1975; Deaton and Muellbauer, 1980) aimed to allow demand estimation across large numbers of goods flexibly, but faced some difficulties (Gandhi and Nevo, 2021).
-In these models, as the number of alternatives grows larger, the number of own- and cross-price effect parameters grows (proportional to) quadratically in these, producing a curse of dimensionality.
-Price endogeneity also becomes nearly impossible to address, due to collinearity and the need to find enough exogenous (and non-collinear) instruments to separately identify price effects.
-Other issues, such as addressing consumer heterogeneity and the entry of new goods, are also relevant difficulties. \\